antonfirsov/docs/2016/02-api-port/2016-01-api-port.md

 ##  Porting to .NET Core

-Now that you've a good understanding of the features .NET Core offers and  how it differs from the .NET Framework, let's talk about porting.
+Now that you've got a good understanding of the features .NET Core offers and how it differs from the .NET Framework, let's talk about porting.

 Before you start porting, you should understand your application architecture and which parts you want to port.
 There are roughly three approaches you can take:

 1. **Co-evolution**.
 In this case you want to keep your existing .NET Framework assets (such as a desktop application) but you also want to take advantage of the .NET Core app models, such as a UWP for targeting mobile devices.
-The goal is to share some functionality between .NET Core and .NET Framework.
+Another common approach is a .NET Framework based desktop application that communicates with an ASP.NET Core based service.
+In both cases, the goal is to share some functionality between .NET Core and .NET Framework.

 2. **Migration**.
 In this case you've an existing application, for instance an ASP.NET 4 MVC app that you want to move holistically to ASP.NET Core.
 Thus the goal isn't continuing to target both, .NET Framework and .NET Core but being able to quickly adapt your code so that it can be compiled for .NET Core.

 3. **Start from scratch**.
 In this case you don't really care about existing assets as you're starting an application from scratch for .NET Core.
-But you're likely ending up copy & pasting fragments from some of your existing assets or sample code you find on the internet.
+But eventually you most likely have to use samples or incorporate snippets of code that we were meant for the .NET Framework.
 So you still want to understand how you can tweak code to make it work for .NET Core.

 I'll focus on the first and second approach as the third is merely a microscopic combination of the techniques discussed by the others.